eth-brownie/brownie/README.md

 ### Using Docker

-You can use a sandbox container provided in the docker-compose.yml file for testing inside a Docker environment.repository
+You can use a sandbox container provided in the docker-compose.yml file for testing inside a Docker environment.

 This container provides everything you need to test using a Python 3.6 interpreter.